-H 2
+H 4

-HOUSE BILL 748 Senate Judiciary I Committee Substitute Adopted 7/7/10
+HOUSE BILL 748

+Senate Judiciary I Committee Substitute Adopted 7/7/10 Corrected Copy 7/8/10 Fourth Edition Engrossed 7/9/10

+Short Title: Citizens United Response.
+(Public)

+Sponsors:

+Referred to:

+March 24, 2009

+A BILL TO BE ENTITLED AN ACT TO DEFINE COORDINATION AND COORDINATED EXPENDITURE; TO REOUIRE REPORTING OF AND DISCLOSURES ON INDEPENDENT EXPENDITURES FOR POLITICAL ADVERTISEMENTS THAT IS THE SAME AS THAT OF POLITICAL COMMITTEES; TO REPEAL ARTICLES 22E AND 22F OF CHAPTER 163 OF THE GENERAL STATUTES; TO CLARIFY THE EXEMPTION OF POLITICAL EXPENDITURES TO THE DEFINITION OF "GIFT" UNDER THE STATE GOVERNMENT ETHICS ACT AND THE MISCELLANEOUS REPORTING UNDER CHAPTER 120C OF THE GENERAL STATUTES; TO REPEAL UNCONSTITUTIONAL BAN ON CORPORATE INDEPENDENT EXPENDITURES; REQUIRE DISCLOSURES ON ELECTIONEERING COMMUNICATION ADVERTISEMENTS: AND TO CLARIFY NO WRITE-IN CANDIDATES ON A NONPARTISAN RUNOFF ELECTION BALLOT.

+The General Assembly Of North Carolina enacts:

+"§ 163-278.6.
+Definitions.

-Short Title: Ci itizens United Response.
-(Public) Sponsors: Referred to: March 24, 2009 REQUIRE EXPENDITU THAT OF F CHAPTER EXEMPTION UNDER TH REPORTING A BILL TO BE ENTITLED DEFINE COORDINATION AND COORDINATE REPORTING OF AND DISCLOSURES JRES FOR POLITICAL ADVERTISEMENTS TO POLITICAL COMMITTEES; TO REPEAL ARTIC 163 OF THE GENERAL STATUTES; AND N OF POLITICAL EXPENDITURES TO THE DESTATE GOVERNMENT ETHICS ACT AND GUNDER CHAPTER 120C OF THE GENERAL ST embly Of North Carolina enacts: FION 1.
-G.S.
-163-278.6 reads as rewritten: ON INDEPENDENT HAT IS THE SAME AS CLES 22E AND 22F OF TO CLARIFY THE DEFINITION OF "GIFT" THE MISCELLANEOUS "§ 163-278.6.
-D When used in n this Article: (2) The term "board" means the State Board of Elecandidates for State, legislative, and judicial of municipal board of elections with respect to all emunicipal offices.
-The term means the State Board to all statewide referenda and the county or munconducting all local referenda.
-The term "broadcasting station" means any communication or community antenna radio or television of "radio" and "television" that apply only in Part for their C.S.
-162, 278, 287. offices and the county or candidates for county and d of Elections with respect nicipal board of elections mercial radio or television station.
-Special definitions (3) forth in G.S.
-163-278.38Z.
-The term "business entity" means any partnership company, company, firm, or any commercial or i enterprise.
-(4) The term "candidate" means any individual who office listed in G.S.
-163-278.6(18), has taken posi of bringing about that individual's nomination or Examples of positive action include: a.
-Filing a notice of candidacy or a peticandidate, b.
-Being certified as a nominee of a political period.
-C. Otherwise qualifying as a candidate in a made.
-Making a public announcement of a definition. tive action for the purpose relection to public office. ition requesting to be a party for a vacancy, anner authorized by law, office in a particular election, or e.
+When used in this Article:

+- (1) The term "board" means the State Board of Elections with respect to all candidates for State, legislative, and judicial offices and the county or municipal board of elections with respect to all candidates for county and municipal offices.
+The term means the State Board of Elections with respect to all statewide referenda and the county or municipal board of elections conducting all local referenda. - (2) The term "broadcasting station" means any commercial radio or television station or community antenna radio or television station.
+Special definitions of "radio" and "television" that apply only in Part 1A of this Article are set forth in G.S.
+163-278.38Z. - (3) The term "business entity" means any partnership, joint venture, joint-stock company, company, firm, or any commercial or industrial establishment or enterprise. - (4) The term "candidate" means any individual who, with respect to a public office listed in G.S.
+163-278.6(18), has taken positive action for the purpose of bringing about that individual's nomination or election to public office.
+Examples of positive action include:

+- a.
+Filing a notice of candidacy or a petition requesting to be a candidate. - b.
+Being certified as a nominee of a political party for a vacancy, - c.
+Otherwise qualifying as a candidate in a manner authorized by law, - d.
+Making a public announcement of a definite intent to run for public office in a particular election, or - e.
 Receiving funds or making payments or giving the consent for anyone else to receive funds or transfer anything of value for the purpose of bringing about that individual's nomination or election to office.
 Transferring anything of value includes incurring an obligation to transfer anything of value.